tuddman/clj-dde/README.md

 ## Issues

-If you get the message "java.lang.UnsatisfiedLinkError: no JavaDDEx64 in java.library.path"  you need to add the javaDDE64.dll file (in /resources) to your classpath:
+If you get the message "java.lang.UnsatisfiedLinkError: no JavaDDEx64 (or JavaDDE) in java.library.path"  you need to add the javaDDE64.dll (or javaDDE.dll) file (it's in /resources) to your classpath directory:

-(System/getProperty "java.library.path") to find out
+`(System/getProperty "java.library.path")` to find out

 ## License